 Flossing is a crucial aspect of dental health and including it as a regular part of your dental hygiene routine has been proven to be highly beneficial.
 Flossing regularly helps prevent plaque build-up, cavities, gingivitis, and in some cases, even helps prevent oral cancer potential.
 It also stimulates your gums, increasing blood flow, and polishes your teeth, which makes both teeth and gums healthier and less prone to issues.

 So you already know that flossing and staying on top of your dental hygiene is important.
 But when it comes to knowing which type of dental floss is best for you needs is important as well.
 There are a variety of floss types, from the flavored kind, floss made from synthetic materials, and motorized water picks.
 Let’s take a look at the different types of dental floss and what situation each is best for.
+Check out the infographic below or continue reading if you need more details.

 Different Floss Types